verbb/formie/docs/get-started/upgrading-from-v3.md

 ### Spam Protection settings

 Spam handling, keyword rules, submission guards, and captcha provider credentials are consolidated on **Settings → Spam Protection**.
 Legacy **Settings → Spam** and **Settings → Captchas** routes redirect there.
-Values are stored in runtime settings tables rather than `plugins.formie.settings` in project config.
+Values are stored in dedicated settings tables rather than `plugins.formie.settings` in project config.

 If you relied on the old built-in **Honeypot**, **Javascript**, or **Duplicate** captchas, see [Removed legacy captchas](#removed-legacy-captchas).